Pilate cycle: Letter of Herod to Pilate

 The Letter of Herod to Pilate is a letter purportedly from Herod Antipas, Tetrarch of Galilee, to Pilate.
 Greek and Syriac versions exist, although Greek is considered the original language of the letter.
-A Syriac document from the 5th or 6th century is the oldest version available to us today, although it likely originates from the late 4th century.
+A Syriac document from the 5th or 6th century is the oldest version available today, although it likely originates from the late 4th century.
 Despite the title, it is not part of a correspondence with the Letter of Pilate to Herod; it is a separate work, although the two works are included together in manuscripts.
 Notably, Longinus has a completely different fate in this letter than in the Letter of Pilate to Herod.

 In the Letter of Herod to Pilate, Herod has belatedly realized his evil deeds (such as cutting off John the Baptist's head), and writes to Pilate of the coming just punishment to him and the Jews.
 Herod's daughter Herodia is bizarrely decapitated after her mother grabs her head trying to save her from a sudden flood of the river.
 His son Lesbonaks is dying of a wasting disease.
 His wife is going blind, and he is being afflicted by worms.
 Herod affirms that God has handed over the Kingdom to gentiles like Pilate, that death was coming to the priests of Judaism, and that Jews like him had failed to abide by God's law.
 He requests that Pilate bury him and his family after their deaths, rather than the already damned Jewish priests.
 Herod adds that Longinus, who stabbed Jesus with his spear, had also suffered lopsided punishment: he was being eternally devoured by a lion.
 His body is restored every dawn, and the lion shreds his body each night, until the second coming of Christ (somewhat similar to the punishment of Prometheus).
 The letter concludes with writing that Nicodemus and Joseph of Arimathea had set down the record of this letter.